arniemansell/acad/README.md

 * Update docs/User Guide.docx with the new version number, then print it to update User Guide.pdf
 * Complete the release build as above
 * Run the build.
 Open each example file in turn and re-save in order to update their native version.
-* Open a powershell in the source installer directory
+* Open a powershell in the source installer directory by using *Tools-Command Line-Developer Powershell* within Visual Studio
 * Run .\createinstall.bat
 * AV scan the installer and save to the installer directory